entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > Young (1978); Zhu *et al*.
 (2019), Character 8; Zhu Y. *et al*.
 (2021), Character 360; Zhu Y. *et al*.
 (2022), Character 565; Brazeau *et al*.
 (2023), Character 179.
 Cui *et al*.
 (2023), Character 564.

 > - Brazeau *et al*.
-(2023): "Para-articular process of dermal neck joint: (0) absent; (1) present.
+(2023): "Para-articular process of dermal neck joint: (0) absent; (1) present."
 The para-articular process and depression were used to define the articulation of petalichthyids by Young (1978).
 We disagree with Brazeau *et al*.
-(2023) in the coding of arthrodires."
+(2023) in the coding of arthrodires.

 > - The coding of *Eosteus* is -.
 The coding of *Megamastax amblyodus* is -.